21st August 2019

 To build on the skills they’ve learnt through business-related activities, why not invite some of your local business owners to come in and talk to your members about what it’s like being an entrepreneur.
 You never know, a willing parent might even want to offer!

 Fun fact: Scout Websites’ Managing Director, Josh Diamond, has grown up in Scouting and is still involved today as a Cub Leader outside of running his own businesses.

-Leadership and teamwork have long been at the heart of Scouting and Girlguiding.
+Leadership and teamwork have long been at the heart of Scouting.
 Often seen as traditional skills, these core values are timeless and will always be essential for progress and growth in every part of life – personally and professionally, which is why these organisations make it a priority for young people to learn such skills.

 However, as our aspirations and society have evolved, so have the badges to reflect modern interests.
 More women than ever before are starting their own businesses, the gender pay gap is gradually closing and more girls are choosing STEM subjects in school, leading to more women in STEM careers.
 Girlguiding launched hundreds of new badges to reflect these changes including the Entrepreneur Badge.